Guy1m0/ZKML-Benchmark/report/milestone_3_report.md

 # Results and Analysis
-In this benchmark, we utilized four primary metrics: accuracy loss, memory usage, proving time, and framework compatibility.
+This benchmark utilized four primary metrics: accuracy loss, memory usage, proving time, and framework compatibility.
 Although the first three metrics can be quantified and compared with each other, a challenge remains in determining if one framework significantly outperforms another.
 For instance, a framework might achieve nearly zero accuracy loss but at the cost of impractical memory usage and proving time.
-To address this, we normalized the results of each framework tested on the same model and plotted these results using radar charts.
+To address this, I normalized the results of each framework tested on the same model and plotted these results using radar charts.
 This approach provides readers with a clearer understanding of each framework's performance across these three metrics.

 It's important to note that this methodology implies treating accuracy loss, memory usage, and proving time as equally important, which may not always be practical in real-world scenarios.
 Therefore, readers are also encouraged to consult the bar charts provided in subsequent sections.
 These charts are designed to help developers comprehend the trade-offs and performance differences among the various frameworks, offering a more nuanced view of each framework's strengths and weaknesses.

 ## Performance on DNN & CNN Models

 We have used consistent colors to plot the performance of each framework across all six tested neural networks, with details provided in the legends.
 The results from the benchmarks have been normalized, with the best-performing framework in each metric scoring 1.0 on the radar chart.
 Therefore, the larger the area of the triangle formed by the normalized data on accuracy loss, memory usage, and proving time, the better the framework's performance.

+> Please ref to [link](https://github.com/Guy1m0/ZKML-Benchmark/blob/main/benchmarks/benchmark_results.csv) for the complete benchmark results.

 ### Performance on DNN Models